acidburn0zzz/jetpack-sdk/packages/addon-kit/docs/page-mod.md

 Note though that while there is a separate worker for each execution context, the worker is shared across all the content scripts associated with a single execution context.
-In the following example we pass two content scripts into the `pageMod`: these content scripts will share a worker instance.
+In the following example we pass two content scripts into the `PageMod`: these content scripts will share a worker instance.

 In the example each content script identifies itself to the add-on script by sending it a message using the global `postMessage` function.
 In the